 We have three main areas of focus

-We manufacture our own ready-to-wear line of selvedge & organic raw denim jeans.
-We offer multiple fits from modern slim to vintage straight, in multiple raw denims.
+We manufacture our own ready-to-wear line of selvedge denim jeans.
+We offer multiple fits from modern slim to vintage wide, in multiple denims.

 We’ve collaborated with like-minded brands including Drake’s, Christopher Raeburn, King & Tuckfield and more.
 We offer sampling & production services for clothing made with denim and similar heavy fabrics.